buehrer/hello-world-next-js/README.md

-# Hello World - Next JS
+# Hello World - Next JS - Buehrer

 Simple Next JS project provided by AppSeed.
 For newcomers, **Next JS** is a popular web framework built on top of React that provides out-of-the-box many hot features used in modern web development: static and server rendering, smart bundling, Typescripts support without a complex configuration.